Last updated: March 9, 2026

 10. Firm Cheddar + Gluten-Free Crackers

-Hard cheeses are naturally low-lactose.
+Hard cheeses are naturally low in lactose and easy to portion.

-⭐ IBS-Friendly Sweet Snacks
+IBS-Friendly Sweet Snacks

-11. Dark Chocolate (small piece)
+11. Dark Chocolate (Small Piece)

-Choose 70%+ cocoa to keep it gut-friendly.
+Choose 70%+ cocoa and keep portions modest.

 12. Coconut Yogurt + Strawberries